Baby Chewing Tongue: Why They Do It And What To Do About It

 Tongue chewing could indicate that the baby needs something, such as food, or is undergoing a life event, such as teething (5).
 You can check for the possible reasons and consider the following interventions.

 1. Use teething foods.
 Teething or gumming can cause the baby to chew on anything, including their tongue.
-As an alternative to the tongue, you can give them teething foods for comfort and avoid teething toys.
-A recent study has shown that chemicals like bisphenol -A (BPA), parabens, triclosan, triclocarban are present in most of the commercially available teethers in the US.
+As an alternative to the tongue, you can give them teething foods for comfort and a recent study has shown that chemicals like bisphenol -A (BPA), parabens, triclosan, triclocarban are present in most of the commercially available teethers in the US.

 Teething foods might be a little messier but are much healthier.
 Three great examples are – mango seed with pulp, partially raw apple and a firm, peeled carrot.
 Use them fresh after thoroughly washing and refrigerating for a couple of hours.
-An additional advantage is that your baby will grow used to the taste of these super foods and love to eat them as she grows.
+An additional advantage is that your baby will grow used to the taste of these super foods and love to eat them as they grow.

 1. Start solid food.
 If your baby is six months old, you introduce solids.
 Tongue chewing may indicate that the baby is hungry, and breast milk or formula alone does not satiate their hunger.
 Start slowly and introduce them to additional foods over a period.
 Consult a pediatrician if you have any doubts or concerns regarding introducing solids.